MicrosoftDocs/power-pages-docs/power-pages-docs/configure/implement-privacy.md

 ---
 title: Implement privacy
-description: Learn how to implement privacy protectionsw in Power Pages.
+description: Learn how to implement privacy protections in Power Pages.
 Identify minor users, get parental consent, and have site users agree to terms and conditions.
 author: sandhangitmsft
 ms.topic: conceptual
 ms.custom: